ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/git_cloning_your_first_repo.md

 Are you sure you want to continue connecting (yes/no)? yes
 ```

-You should then see something like this, and you should have a new subdirectory of `~/github` with the
-same name as the repo you cloned, e.g. `spis16-lab02-Alex-Chris`
+You should then be prompted to enter your username and your password.
+These are your github username and password.
+Enter them now.
+If you are successful, you will see a message saying that the repository is being cloned.

 ```
-[spis16t3@ieng6-240]:github:107$ git clone git@github.com:ucsd-cse-spis-2016/spis16-lab02-Alex-Chris.git
-Cloning into 'spis16-lab02-Alex-Chris'...
+Cloning into 'spis18-lab02-Alex-Chris'...
 remote: Counting objects: 4, done.
 remote: Compressing objects: 100% (4/4), done.
 remote: Total 4 (delta 0), reused 0 (delta 0), pack-reused 0